adamgyulavari/cr2048/README.md

 export default Game
 ```

 The most important part of a component is the `render` method, which will actually produce the looks of it.
+Note that render must return only one node, inside of it you can have any number of them, but the return value should be only one.

 Now for trying out our new component, let's move the lower paragraph from the `App` to be rendered here (that's already in the snippet), and replace rendering it in the `App` with rendering the `Game` component.